tinko26/ao/docs/code/index.md

 ## Modules

 Each package is made up of modules.
 For each module, there is a dedicated header file.
-The `ao` package, for example, contains the `ao_break.h` module, that declares a single function that executes a software breakpoint.
+The `ao` package, for example, contains the `ao_break.h` module, that declares a single function that executes a breakpoint.

 ```c
 void ao_break();